Skip to content

 </templateSet>

-The display name can also provide localized variants by specifying key and resource-bundle attributes additionally (2020.3 and later).
+The display name can also provide localized variants through the localize system.

 Copy this file into the plugin's resources folder.